Is your open-door policy too open?

 Fix it!

 A properly functioning open-door policy is excellent for maintaining a connection between senior leaders and employees within an organisation.
 It encourages a culture of trust and open conversation, which positively impacts employee engagement, productivity and therefore the bottom line.
-However, for this to work there should be a clear written policy, which is communicated and trained out to everyone and then monitored, to ensure it is working effectively and employees are bringing the right conversations to the right people.
-By having visibility on how this policy is working will ensure an organisation is able to prevent normal channels of communication being by passed.
+However, for this to work, there should be a clear written policy, communicated and trained to everyone, and then monitored to ensure it is working effectively and that employees are having the right conversations with the right people.
+Having visibility on how this policy is working will ensure an organisation is able to prevent normal channels of communication being bypassed.

-This discussion also challenges how a leader should really be spending their time… We’ll save that debate for another blog post.
+This discussion also challenges how a leader should really spend their time… We’ll save that debate for another blog post.

-If you would like to discuss whether your open door policy is as effective as it could be, or on any other aspect of people within your business with one of our expert and industry focussed Senior HR Consultants, get in touch on 01794 874232 or visit our website at www.emphasis.uk.com
+If you would like to discuss whether your open door policy is as effective as it could be, or on any other aspect of people within your business with one of our expert and industry focussed Senior HR Consultants, get in touch at hello@emphasis.uk.com, call 01794 874232.

 By Katherine Revels